Phoenix man feared family was about to be 'executed' by police over stolen doll

 "When I tell you to do something, you f------ do it!" an officer could be heard screaming at the handcuffed Ames.

-The cuffed man, who appeared to me Ames, seemed to be complying as he was picked off the ground and thrown against a police vehicle.
+The man, who appeared to be Ames, seemed to be complying as he was picked off the ground and thrown against a police vehicle.

 "I’m sorry, I’m sorry," the man said.